 If you experience pain or swelling in the hip area or any other health problems after MoM implant hip replacement, alert your physician or surgeon immediately.
 Most people with MoM implants will not experience adverse effects; rather, they will find much-needed relief from the problems that led to a hip replacement in the first place.

-Apex Orthopedic Rehabilitation in Paramus, NJ provides orthopedic and sports physical therapy services for the greater Ridgewood, Paramus, and Bergen County region.
+Apex Orthopedic Rehabilitation in Wyckoff, NJ provides orthopedic and sports physical therapy services for the greater Ridgewood, Wyckoff, and Bergen County region.
 This blog is intended for informational purposes only and should not be used for diagnostic or prescriptive purposes.
 The views expressed here are the author’s views and should be taken as suggestions.
 Always consult your doctor or healthcare practitioner before engaging in a physical therapy or rehabilitative program